dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 ## Multiple windows, multiple threads

 Some WPF applications require multiple top-level windows.
-It is perfectly acceptable for one Thread/Dispatcher combination to manage multiple windows, but sometimes several threads do a better job.
+It's perfectly acceptable for one Thread/Dispatcher combination to manage multiple windows, but sometimes several threads do a better job.
 This is especially true if there is any chance that one of the windows will monopolize the thread.

 Windows Explorer works in this fashion.
-Each new Explorer window belongs to the original process, but it is created under the control of an independent thread.
-When Explorer becomes non-responsive when looking for network resources, other Explorer windows continue to be responsive and usable.
+Each new Explorer window belongs to the original process, but it's created under the control of an independent thread.
+When Explorer becomes non-responsive, such as when looking for network resources, other Explorer windows continue to be responsive and usable.

 We can demonstrate this concept with the following example.